viwesomagaca/github-in-pairs-kata/README.md

 # GitHub in pairs Kata

-Pair with another coder and do this GitHub exercise.
-This exercise will show you a workflow that allows two uses to work together on a shared GitHub repository.
+Pair with another coder and do this GitHub kata.
+This kata will teach you a workflow that allows two uses to work together on a shared GitHub repository.
 There are other workflows like `git flow` which use feature branching, but this approach will help you to work on the same branch with one or more other developers.
-It will prepare you for using `git flow` approach in the future.
+It will prepare you for using `git flow` in the future.

 **Do this:**